 THEME 1: Successful implementation – How do we ensure better, more efficient and long-term implementation?

 Not all digital solutions are implemented successfully in the AAL domain.
 In some cases, technology is too costly to be adopted or has a too heavy infrastructure for smooth installation; in some other cases, social and health care providers do not even know about the best tech solutions available.
 In addition, caregivers in some realities lack the required digital skills to operate new technologies.
 In many other cases, it may well be that end-users didn’t receive competent guidance in how to operate with these new technologies and therefore resistant to embrace them.
 Exchanging good policy practices and funding mechanisms across Europe can help us address implementation barriers in the health care sector.

-Workshops in this theme should include topics related to both successful and failed experiences with implementation practices on 3 levels:
+Workshops, sessions and presentations in this theme should include topics related to both successful and failed experiences with implementation practices on 3 levels: